5 Core Student Success Skills

 To bring this to life in your sessions, embed these skills with simple routines.
 Students can share their thinking at the beginning and end of sessions.
 How was their week?
 What went well?
 What did they learn today?

-Throughout your sessions, have opportunities to work with other students and provide feedback about their communication.
+Throughout your sessions, you have opportunities to work with other students and provide feedback about their communication.

-You can give them a consistent way they can ask for help.
+You can give them a consistent way to ask for help.
 Perhaps, they use a nonverbal signal, such as a sign for help.
-Or try practicing how to ask for help using a simple sentence stem.
-"I'm confused and need some help."
-"I don't understand ________.
-Can you help me?"
+Or try practicing asking for help with a simple sentence stem.
+“I’m confused and need some help.”
+“I don’t understand ________.
+Can you help me?”

 Activity Ideas